VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

 From Figure \ref{fig:Lrad_LCBO}, it appears that the majority of the hotter stars have higher $L_\mathrm{rad}$ and also higher $L_\mathrm{CBO}$.
 In order to disentangle the effects of temperature and CBO luminosities, we examine the partial correlation coefficients.

-The partial correlation coefficient is an indicator of degree of correlation between two quantities $x$ and $y$, after removing their dependence on a third quantity $z$.
-In other words, it allows us to test whether an observed co-relation between $x$ and $y$ is a result of their individual dependence on a third quantity $z$.
+The partial correlation coefficient is an indicator of the degree of correlation between two quantities $x$ and $y$, after removing their dependence on a third quantity $z$.
+In other words, it allows us to test whether an observed correlation between $x$ and $y$ is a result of their individual dependence on a third quantity $z$.
 To calculate the partial correlation coefficients, we use the \texttt{Pingouin} package by \citet{vallat2018}.
 Taking $L_\mathrm{CBO}$ as $x$, $L_\mathrm{rad}$ as $y$ and $T_\mathrm{eff}$ as $z$, the partial correlation coefficient comes out to be 0.75 with a $95\%$ confidence interval of (0.61,0.85) and a p-value of $10^{-11}$.
 A small p-value indicates a statistically significant correlation and vice-versa.
 This shows that $L_\mathrm{CBO}$ and $L_\mathrm{rad}$ are strongly correlated even after removing any possible dependence on temperature.
-If we choose to use semi-partial correlation co-efficient, i.e. remove the effect of $z$ ($T_\mathrm{eff}$) on only one of the variables, the correlation co-efficients come out to be somewhat lower, but still higher than 0.5 with small p-values ($\lesssim 10^{-6}$).
+If we choose to use semi-partial correlation coefficient, i.e. remove the effect of $z$ ($T_\mathrm{eff}$) on only one of the variables, the correlation coefficients come out to be somewhat lower, but still higher than 0.5 with small p-values ($\lesssim 10^{-6}$).

-If we swap $x$ and $z$, i.e., examine whether there is any correlation between $L_\mathrm{rad}$ and $T_\mathrm{eff}$ after removing the effect of $L_\mathrm{CBO}$, the resulting correlation co-efficient comes out to be $\sim 0.1$.
+If we swap $x$ and $z$, i.e., examine whether there is any correlation between $L_\mathrm{rad}$ and $T_\mathrm{eff}$ after removing the effect of $L_\mathrm{CBO}$, the resulting correlation coefficient comes out to be $\sim 0.1$.
 Thus, with the current data, there is no evidence of a role of $T_\mathrm{eff}$ in driving incoherent radio emission.

+We also examine the correlation between $L_\mathrm{CBO}$ and $T_\mathrm{eff}$.
+The Spearman rank correlation coefficient between the two quantities comes out to be $0.6$ with a p-value of $\sim10^{-7}$, suggesting a statistically significant positive correlation.
+However, the correlation strength reduces to 0.3 (with a p-value of $0.03$) when we use partial correlation coefficient with stellar mass as the third ($z$) variable.
+In other words, the moderate correlation between $L_\mathrm{CBO}$ and $T_\mathrm{eff}$ arises due to the intrinsic dependencies of stellar radius (contained in $L_\mathrm{CBO}$) and effective temperature on stellar mass for main-sequence stars \citep[e.g.][]{eker2018}.